redking/dzr-redux-workshop/exercises/exercise6.md

 1. This selector concerns messages, so it should be in the messages reducer.
 Start by importing `createSelector` from `reselect` at the top of `messages.js`
 `import {createSelector} from 'reselect';`

 2. Add selectors after the action creator section.
-There are two types of selectors - simple selectors and memoized selectors.
+There are two types of selectors - simple selectors and memorized selectors.

 A simple selector takes two arguments, `state` and `props` and returns some part of either.